 Sick Leave Reporting

 Employees must notify their supervisor (or designee) as soon as reasonably possible when they will be absent due to illness or injury.
-If an employee is in a position where a relief replacement is necessary if they are absent, he or she will notify their supervisor at least two (2) hours prior to their scheduled time to report to work, whenever possible.
+If an employee is in a position where a relief replacement is necessary if they are absent, they will notify their supervisor at least two (2) hours prior to their scheduled time to report to work, whenever possible.

 Classified and Exempt employees receive one personal holiday each calendar year.
 The personal holiday may be used immediately upon hire but must be scheduled at the convenience of the employing department.
 The personal holiday is to be used on or before December 31 of each calendar year or the day will be forfeited.